Roland09/PathPaintTool/README.md

 Have Fun :-)

 This is to get you started quickly.
-Delta updates on the code will be committed in this GitHub repository.
-Just replace the PathPaintTool folder with the latest commit.
+Delta updates of the code will be committed to this GitHub repository.
+Just replace the PathPaintTool folder with the latest commit if you get the latest version.

 ## Features
 - Supported  Terrain Tools: